versett/versett-scripts/README.md

   - `pre-commit`: - Automatically applies [Prettier](https://github.com/prettier/prettier) to the staged files, according to the `lint-staged` configuration on your `package.json`.

 - `versett-scripts` will validate your branch name before any push by using the `pre-push` hook.
 Every branch name has to follow the pattern `(feature|bugfix|hotfix)/ISSUEID-ISSUE-DESCRIPTION`.
-The `master` branch is an exception, and it won't be validated (although commiting content straight to `master` should be a rare exception).
 If the check fails, nothing gets pushed.

 - `vesett-scripts` will be able to publish your package to npmjs, by means of the `release` command.
 Typically, Travis CI runs `release` at the end of a successful merge.
 It automatically calculates the new version number by using `get-latest-release`.